Most staff members are certified in basic first aid and CPR, and some are certified in Wilderness First Aid.

 We rarely need to use it, but nonetheless you should note that, as with most camps, our insurance is excess insurance.

-- If your child needs no medical attention (as above), we do require that s/he has seen a doctor within 24 months before attending camp.
+- If the camper has no medical condition for which you anticipate attention needed by camp staff, or will be taking prescription medications, we do require that s/he has seen a doctor within 24 months before attending camp.
 You need only sign to state that this is true.

-- For children taking prescription medications at camp, the Medication Forms (separate sheets from the health form) must be filled out and signed by you and your child’s doctor within 12 months of your child’s camp session.
+- For campers taking prescription medications at camp, the Medication Forms must be filled out and signed by you and the camper’s doctor within 12 months of your child’s camp session.

-- Please attach a copy of your insurance card, front and back, with the subscriber’s date of birth written in.
+- We require a copy of your insurance card, front and back, with the subscriber’s date of birth written in.

 Information and forms for Adult Weekenders can be found on the Adult Weekend page.